uwrov/2018-2019/IGNITION.md

 into the surface system.
 If desired, click the gray stripe in the bottom-center of the page; it should open a pane with progress-bars and readouts that indicate what buttons and sticks you are pushing on the gamepad.

+Connect to the cameras by changing the IP address in the interface menu (upper gray bar) to the address of the Pi, usually 192.168.8.102.

 If you look over at the Raspberry Pi's console, you should now see text logging received gamepad input if you push a button or stick on the gamepad.
 The ROV